-The premedical studies program at Purchase College provides each student with the basic courses needed to prepare for professional schools in medicine, dentistry, veterinary medicine, and other allied health careers
+The Premedical Studies Program offers the basic courses needed to prepare for professional/graduate school programs in medicine, dentistry, veterinary medicine, and other allied health careers.

-All premedical studies students must complete the following courses:
+Most premedical studies students should complete the following courses:

 - General Biology I and II with labs

 - General Chemistry I and II with labs

 - Organic Chemistry I and II with labs

 - Introductory Physics I and II with labs

 - Biochemistry lecture